List of 30 3D Printing Medical Equipment Companies during COVID-19

-The startup has demonstrated its ability to 3D print valves for respirators with a trial run of 600 units.
-While the designs have not yet been approved for use in the ventilators, the company is gearing up, should it be required to produce the vital components.
+The startup has demonstrated its ability to 3D print respirator valves with a trial run of 600 units.
+While the designs have not yet been approved for use in the ventilators, the company is gearing up should it be required to produce the vital components.

 Image Source: Photocentric

-The company has been producing tens of thousands of face shields a day, numerous ventilator parts and has printed two different designs of respirator masks.
+The company has been producing tens of thousands of face shields daily, numerous ventilator parts, and has printed two different designs of respirator masks.

-The 3D manufacturer, Roboze continues to provide critical assistance.
-The company is using it’s Argo 500 high-temperature FDM/FFF 3D printer to print molds that can be used to mass-produce face masks.
+The 3D manufacturer, Roboze, continues to provide critical assistance.
+The company uses its Argo 500 high-temperature FDM/FFF 3D printer to print molds that can be used to mass-produce face masks.
 The molds are 3D printed in PEEK, a material that can withstand the temperatures necessary to thermoform masks.

 Image Source: Roboze

-Apart from molds, Roboze has been contributing to the manufacturing of T-connectors, as their machines run 7 days a week, 24 hours.
+Apart from molds, Roboze has been contributing to manufacturing T-connectors, as their machines run 7 days a week, 24 hours.

 Image Source: Roboze

-The 3D printer reseller iMakr too has been working round the clock to produce PPEs in its new 3D printing farm in New York.
-But before it started production, they contacted the healthcare provider to ensure that the items would be accepted.
+The 3D printer reseller iMakr has been working round the clock to produce PPEs in its new 3D printing farm in New York.
+But before production started, they contacted the healthcare provider to ensure the items would be accepted.
 This is a step worth noting for anyone attempting to help in the 3D printing campaign.

-The company is leveraging its global network in coordinating and funding the 3D printing community’s efforts.
+The company is leveraging its global network to coordinate and fund the 3D printing community’s efforts.
 It has so far managed over 20,000 face shield requests.
 3D Hubs also partnered with Make4Covid and the University of Colorado Denver (CU Denver) to manufacture up to 10,000 protective face shields for hospitals in Denver.